One More Time (Blink-182 song): Background

-"One More Time" originated in a session between drummer/producer Travis Barker and songwriter Gregory Hein, writing intentionally for Blink-182.
-The song's lyrics were originally about a relationship, but Barker suggested a more self-referential concept, focusing on the band's history, and the interpersonal relationships between the three members.
+"One More Time" originated during a studio session between Barker and songwriter Andrew Goldstein, known professionally as Aldae.
+Aldae initially conceived the song as being about a romantic relationship, before Barker suggested reframing the song around Blink-182's own relationship and the years of conflict and estrangement between its members.
+He felt the change offered a fresher perspective and would carry greater personal significance for both the band and its audience.

 The song was mostly completed when Barker presented it to his bandmates.
 Barker was reticent to send them a piece that felt completed as he wanted their creative input, but the band was largely receptive.
 DeLonge in particular was touched by the song, telling Barker that he and his wife felt emotional after listening to it.
 The three worked through "20 or 30" different versions of the song, ranging from renditions with guitar-heavy outros.
 "We’re always like, 'When does it get big?
 When do the big guitars come in?'," DeLonge noted, but they erred on keeping it simple, feeling as though the song worked better without a build-up.
 Barker kept it simple on the final track, which employs a brush-stroked fill that was recorded on a vintage Ludwig Black Beauty snare from 1938.

 In an interview, DeLonge expanded on the song's concept and themes:

 With Blink, I always feel like we're the guys next door.
 A lot of people knew more about us individually, and our stories in the band.
 So I feel like our story as a band is a little more present than a lot of rock bands.
 Having a song like ["One More Time"], I think a lot of people can relate, because we all get older and look back [...]
 I think it was a good moment for us to relate on a really human level and bring people more into our story.
 Which is essentially punk rock [...] it's a vehicle for emotion, it's a vehicle for kind of eternal youth with our band.